textileio/papers/draft.md

 for hosting *pull-/request-*based data endpoints based on an Interplanetary Name System (IPNS).
 IPNS aims to address the challenge of mutable data within IPFS.
-It relies on a global namespace (shared by all participating IPFS peers) based on Public Key Infrastructure (PKI).
+It relies on a global namespace (shared by all participating IPFS Peers) based on Public Key Infrastructure (PKI).
 By using IPNS, a content creator generates a new address in the global namespace and points that address to an endpoint (e.g. a CID).
 Using their private key, a content creator can update the static route to